rebeccaksulisufi/ada-college/Unit 1 Challenge/Development Phase.md

 ![](draft3output.png)

-Here, I tested whether the function containing the winning combinations worked.
+Here I tested whether the function containing the winning combinations worked.
 I made the user enter a winning combination (0,1,2)  which produces a win at the top of the board.
 The program then outputted that the user won.

 ![](draft3output2.png)